 Cancer cells can spread to other parts of the body.
 Doctors say the cancer has “metastasized” or spread if this occurs.

 A doctor will typically recommend imaging scans and tissue samples to test for the presence of cancerous cells.

-Additional risk factors for prostate cancer include:
+It states that additional risk factors for prostate cancer include:

 - Smoking: A history of smoking is associated with a higher risk of aggressive prostate cancer.